Wisbell/Home-Watcher-Front-End/README.md

 This app also includes a version that requires authentication using a redis server to keep session storage.

-To see other parts of this project visit [click here](https://github.com/Wisbell/Home-Watcher)
+To see other parts of this project [click here](https://github.com/Wisbell/Home-Watcher)

 ## Stretch Goals